 Yelp! – Yelp is a free review site that allows users to comment on and rate businesses.
 Any business can list their business on the site, and users can create a profile to allow them to enter reviews.
 As a business you have the opportunity to reply to/comment on reviews.

-Yahoo!
-Local Listings – similar to Google, Yahoo have a local listings capability.
+Bing Places – similar to Google, Bing have a local listings capability.
 Yahoo impacts a much smaller percentage of the market than Google – but is it still relevant.

 Facebook – There are a number of opportunities with Facebook.
 It is of course a very popular Social Media channel and there is a great opportunity to have users tell their “friends” how great your business is.
 Firstly you can post reviews from your clients on your own page – if people are checking you out they will see these.
 You can also get people to leave recommendations for your business.
 These will show on your page but will also be seen by the users friends.
 Facebook Nearby is also available which is a mobile application that allows Facebook users to “check in” to your business and leave comments.
 Other users can see this when they are looking for a service.
 This is going to be more important as Facebook concentrates more effort on the search and local services.